simpleinjector/Documentation/source/howto.rst

 Resolve instances by key
 ========================

+_Keyed Registration_ is the concept of having multiple registrations for the same service type and differentiating them by a tag, label, or key of some sort.
+Later on, the correct implementation can be either be requested from the DI Container by supplying that tag besides the service type, or a constructor argument could be marked with the key using an attribute, such that the DI Container knows which registration to inject.

-Resolving instances by a key is a feature that is deliberately left out of Simple Injector, because it invariably leads to a design where the application tends to have numerous dependencies on the DI container itself.
+While such feature might seem useful at first, resolving instances by a key is a feature that is deliberately left out of Simple Injector.
+This section describes why it was left out, and how to do things the Simple Injector Way™.

+We didn't include such keyed registration feature, because it invariably leads to a design where the application tends to have numerous dependencies on the DI container itself.
 To resolve a keyed instance you will likely need to call directly into the *Container* instance and this leads to the `Service Locator anti-pattern <https://freecontent.manning.com/the-service-locator-anti-pattern/>`_.
+And the use of attributes to mark constructor arguments inevidably leads to a vendor lock-in, which goes against our :ref:`design principles <Vendor-lock-in>`.

 This doesn't mean that resolving instances by a key is never useful.
 But resolving instances by a key is normally a job for a specific factory rather than the *Container*.
-This approach makes the design much cleaner, saves you from having to take numerous dependencies on the DI library and enables many scenarios that the DI container authors simply didn't consider.
+This approach makes the design cleaner, saves you from having to take numerous dependencies on the DI library and enables many scenarios that the DI container authors simply didn't consider.

 .. container:: Note

     **Note**: The need for keyed registration can be an indication of ambiguity in the application design and a sign of a `Liskov Substitution Principle <https://en.wikipedia.org/wiki/Liskov_substitution_principle>`_ violation.
-Take a good look if each keyed registration shouldn't have its own unique interface, or perhaps each registration should implement its own version of a generic interface.
+Take a good look if each keyed registration shouldn't have its own unique interface, or perhaps each registration should implement :ref:`its own version of a generic interface <Auto-Registration>`.

 Take a look at the following scenario, where you want to retrieve *IRequestHandler* instances by a string key.
 There are several ways to achieve this, but here is a simple but effective way, by defining an *IRequestHandlerFactory*: